StephanZahariev/SmtpMoq.NET/README.md

 # SmtpMoq.NET

-SmtpMoq.NET is a lightweight SMTP Server that runs within the process of your .NET Core application and receives the outgoing emails.
-Using HTML UI or JSON API you can verify if the emails are correctly sent during development/integration testing.
+SmtpMoq.NET is a lightweight SMTP Server that runs within the process of your .NET Core application.
+All the emails are not delivered but stored in the memory.
+Using HTML UI or JSON API you can verify if your application correctly handles the outgoing emails during development/integration testing.

 ## Supported SMTP commands
 The following SMTP commands are suppported: